Class: CloudEvents::Event::V1

 Event attributes may be presented as keyword arguments, or as a Hash

-passed in via the attributes
+passed in via the attributes argument (but not both).

 The following standard attributes are supported and exposed as attribute methods on the object.